-Why the need for a positive and robust health and safety culture?
+Why do we need a positive and robust health and safety culture?

 What does the law require?

-The HSWA creates a positive due diligence duty on an officer.
-That duty aims to make sure an officer takes appropriate, proactive steps to ensure the Person Conducting a Business or Undertaking (PCBU) complies with the HSWA.
-The PCBU has the primary duty of care.
+HSWA creates a due diligence duty on an officer.
+This means an officer must take appropriate, proactive steps to ensure the person conducting a business or undertaking (PCBU) complies with HSWA.

 Who is an officer?